akka/akka/akka-docs/src/main/paradox/scala/additional/osgi.md

 might scan all classes from `com.example.plugins` for specific service implementations with that package existing in several contributed JARs.
-   While it is possible to support overlapping packages with complex manifest headers, it's much better to use non-overlapping package spaces and facilities such as [Akka Cluster](@github@/akka-docs/rst/scala/code/docs/akka/current/common/cluster.html) for service discovery.
+   While it is possible to support overlapping packages with complex manifest headers, it's much better to use non-overlapping package spaces and facilities such as @extref[Akka Cluster](github:akka-docs/rst/scala/code/docs/akka/current/common/cluster.html) for service discovery.
 Stylistically, many organizations opt to use the root package path as the name of the bundle distribution file.